 I am no geopolitical expert, but I have traveled to Egypt enough times (eight to be exact) in my life to vouch for my experiences.
 I have never felt unsafe in Egypt.
 Many family members and friends have visited countless times over the last few years and have said the same.
 Plus, the Egyptian government has gone above and beyond in improving security, especially at tourist sites and high-traffic areas.
 The train station even assigns guards to keep a special eye on tourist groups and travelers!
 My advice is to be as cautious as you’d be traveling anywhere in the world, but don’t let the media scare you away from Egypt.

 Egypt uses the Egyptian Pound, and at the time of publishing this post (February 2022), the rate was about USD $1 to 15.73 EGP.
 Credit cards are accepted at hotels and nicer restaurants, but it’s generally better to carry cash.

 What to Pack for Egypt

 I wrote a very comprehensive packing list with everything you’ll need for your trip.
 Check it out here!
-Also worth noting: Wi-Fi is notoriously unreliable in Egypt and signal is hit and miss with an international roaming plan.
-Consider renting a portable Wi-Fi device for your trip so you’re never without service.
+Also worth noting: Wi-Fi is notoriously unreliable in Egypt.
+Consider getting an inexpensive eSIM for your trip so you’re never without service.